baigal17/Project--2-/README.md

 *Steps:*
 ---
 1. Gather Data (using ALPACA Trading API).
-2. Prepare Data for algorithmic trading with machine learning
+2. Prepare Data for algorithmic trading with machine learning.
 3. Split, Train, and Fit Data.
 4. Create a folder that contains 4 different strategies .